DejanJoksimovic/jsScript/README.md

 Object oriented programming is focusing on 'how system' looks using interfaces and classes as entities, while functional principle is focusing on functional use of the system (something like that :) )
 ## Memory leak
 A memory leak is the gradual deterioration of system performance that occurs over time as the result of the fragmentation of a computer's RAM due to poorly designed or programmed applications that fail to free up memory segments when they are no longer needed.
+## Event driven arhitecture
+- publisher send events that are immutable and it doesn't care if events are handled or not
+- broker keeps records of all events
+- subscribers subscribe to broker and can choose to handle certain events
 ## Design Patterns
 Is a general repeatable solution to a commonly occurring problem in software design.
     * SINGLETON A class of which only a single instance can exist.